vojtechruz/vojtechruzicka-blog/src/posts/idea-compare-files-and-folders/index.md

 Here you can browse older versions of your current file and see the difference between the old and the current version and apply any changes if required.

 ## Compare with VCS
 If you're using a Version Control System, you have several more comparison options.
-For example, if you're using Git, you can go to `VCS → Git` or right click your editor and select `Git`.
+For example, if you're using Git, you can go to `VCS → Git` or right-click your editor and select `Git`.
 Now you can:

 - **Compare with the same repository version**: Compares the current local file with the version in your remote repository
 - **Compare with branch**: Compares the local file with the same file in a different branch